-Health and Safety: RB Norfolk has a health and safety policy detailing the responsibilities of all members of the community.
+RBET-Aylesbury's health and safety policy details the responsibilities of all members of the community.
 All staff must read, understand and comply with this policy.
 All staff have a legal responsibility to contribute to a safe working environment.

-Appearance and Dress
+Appearance and dress